BUS 491: Special Topics in Business Master Syllabus

 Policy for Late and Missing Assignments

-You are responsible for completing individual and group assignments on time (defined as turning in all assignments in person at the beginning of class or via email and/or Blackboard by the date and time requested).
+You are responsible for completing individual and group assignments on time (defined as turning in all assignments in person at the beginning of class or via email and/or Canvas by the date and time requested).
 Assignments submitted late will lose one letter grade for each day they are past due, including Fridays, Saturdays, and Sundays.
 Due dates are clearly indicated throughout the syllabus.
 Reports, presentations, and examinations may only be made up if you demonstrate that failure to attend class and/or complete required assignments was due to an excused absence.
 (See section above on participation and attendance).
 In-class activities may not be made up for any reason, excused or unexcused.

 Electronic Devices